spitbol/x64/README.md

 To build spitbol (`./sbl`) and then test it:

 ```
-	make -f unix.makefile
+	make
-	make -f unix.makefile test
+	./sanity-check
 ```

 See `readme.txt` for instructions on interpreting the test output.

 You need the NASM assembler to build the unix version.
 You can install it using
 ```
-	sudo apt-get install nasm
+	sudo dnf install nasm
 ```
-in Ubuntu and its variants, or consult http://nasm.us for downloadable binaries and source.
+in Fedora, or consult http://nasm.us for downloadable binaries and source.

 # License